Metaswitch/clearwater-readthedocs/Clearwater-SNMP-Statistics.md

 ## Usage

 Clearwater nodes provide SNMP statistics over port 161 using SNMP v2c and community `clearwater`.
-The MIB definition file can be downloaded from [here](https://github.com/Metaswitch/clearwater-snmp-handlers/blob/master/PROJECT-CLEARWATER-MIB)
+The MIB definition file can be downloaded from [here](https://github.com/Metaswitch/clearwater-snmp-handlers/blob/master/PROJECT-CLEARWATER-MIB), or (for Clearwater nodes on relases before Halo, when the MIB file was updated to support IPv6) [here](https://github.com/Metaswitch/clearwater-snmp-handlers/blob/release-48/PROJECT-CLEARWATER-MIB).

 ### Bono statistics